Low-Frequency/terraform-module-proxmox/README.md

 Terraform and Ansible have to be installed.

+Cloud-Init VM template created on your Proxmox instance.

 To provision a VM you have to set up private key authentication first.

 ## How to use